sodiq-code/mira/docs/attestcoin-integration.md

 ### Cryptographic equivalence

-MIRA instead uses real Sepolia ERC-20 `Transfer` events — from native USDC, USDT, DAI, and a MIRA-deployed MockUSDC test token — as the verified financial-activity signal.
+MIRA uses real Sepolia ERC-20 `Transfer` events — from native USDC, USDT, DAI, and a MIRA-deployed MockUSDC test token — as the verified financial-activity signal.
 The load-bearing property is identical to what Aave `Repay` events would provide: